10810765/Programmeerproject/STYLE.md

            + theFinalOne;
    ```

-6. It should all be in English and not in Dutch
+6. Code and commets should be written in English and not in Dutch

 7. Appropriate comments: one-line comment, multiline comments and parameters when using classes.